-In both the physical and psychological domains, the strength models suggested by most popular culture heroes tend to be immature, narcissistic, superficial, and pathetically inappropriate for the most important areas of our lives: human relations, love, children, music etc. These models of “strength” are also not very useful for cello playing.
+In both the physical and psychological domains, the strength models suggested by most popular culture heroes tend to be immature, narcissistic, superficial, and pathetically inappropriate for the most important areas of our lives: human relations, love, children, music etc. These same models of “strength” are also not very useful for cello playing.

 The problem is especially amplified for males.
 The great majority of the strong-male character models to which we are exposed are, for humanity in general, and for musicians in particular, truly sick influences.
 Terminator, John Wayne, Clint Eastwood, Superman, Batman, and most of the other super-hero male protagonists on the big and small screens were originally All-American examples of technologically-assisted (gun-crazy) violence, macho toughness and extreme cowboy individualism.
 But the phenomenon has spread.
 Not only was Terminator elected Governor of California, but also, unfortunately, the rest of the world also finds these characters appealing.